-This rosemary citrus roast chicken recipe is absolutely one of the easiest ways to prepare the tastiest chicken with a minimal of fuss!
+This rosemary roasted chicken recipe is absolutely one of the easiest ways to prepare the tastiest chicken and potatoes with a minimal of fuss!

 As an Amazon Associate I earn from qualifying purchases.

 Roast dinners are part of the British culture and something they do really well.
-I love roasts, partly because they are so easy, yet delicious, so I’m sharing my favorite roast chicken recipe, however, it isn’t very British, I’m afraid, with lots of citrus and rosemary!
+I love roasts, partly because they are so easy, yet delicious, so I’m sharing my favorite roast chicken recipe, however, it isn’t very British, I’m afraid, with lots of rosemary and citrus.

 Another way to roast potatoes.